Market Harborough: Sport and leisure

-Rugby: Market Harborough Rugby Club is near the leisure centre and until recently known as Kibworth Rugby Union Club.

 Golf: Market Harborough Golf Club sits to the south of the town itself; much of the golf course crosses over into Northamptonshire and is only about a mile from the Northants village of Great Oxendon.
 It is an 18-hole course and was set up in 1898.

 Running and Athletics: Harborough AC meets every Tuesday at 7.00pm at the Market Harborough Rugby Club.
 The club caters for all abilities of runner from beginner to experienced club runners and provides coaching for road, cross country and track running.
 The club also runs a Junior Section.

 Leisure: The Market Harborough leisure centre has a swimming pool, gym, sauna, steam room and café and is open to members and non-members.
 There are two skateparks: one in Little Bowden and one in the grounds of the youth centre on Farndon Road.